sfxon/sfxon/README.md

 ## Support me

-I would be very happy if you support my work with a donation.
+Please support my work with a donation.
+It will make me very happy. :)